Filipe-Lunfuankenda/datetime/README.md

 # datetime
-Implementations of codes which show determined moment, date and time in different programming languages.
+Implementations of codes and scripts which show determined day, date or time in different programming languages.